In this add-on,

-In this add-on, you'll program a power-up to enable your hero
+you'll program a power-up to enable the hero

 to jump higher and stay in the air longer.

 A power-up will act a lot like a bug.

-It’ll appear randomly and slide across the screen, then it'll make something happen when it touches the hero.
+It will appear randomly and slide across the screen.

+Then, it'll make something happen when it touches the hero.

-Since they're similar, start by copying the bug sprite!
+Since they're similar, start by copying the bug sprite.

-Your enemies and your power-ups shouldn't look the same,
+Your enemies and your power-up shouldn't look the same,

 and add a new costume to make the power-up look different.

-Pick either “choose costume from library
+Pick either choose costume from library

 Next, delete the old bug costume.

 You may not have seen this code before,

 that's happening because you'll have to tweak it later.

 The first block stack puts the original sprite

 What you see in the game are the clones.

-You can see in the next stack where the clones show, then move across the stage.
+where the clones show then move across the stage.

 so the power-up is rarer.

-Click the hero sprite to make the code
+Click the Hero sprite to make the code

 To make it jump higher, make this value bigger.

 Make another variable that will change

 At the top of the block stack, above the motion loop,

 In the first one, type a value bigger than the original.

-If you click the flag, then click this block and the up arrow,
+then click on this block in the up arrow,

-But, its energy should wear out eventually.
+but its energy should wear out eventually.

 to change the amount of time

-Add a new “if” block, and snap it somewhere
+Add a new if block and snap it somewhere

-or wrap around other code, but don't let it do that.
+or wrap around the other code, but don't let it do that.

-The condition is a “touching” block.
+The condition is a touching block.

 Select the power-up sprite.

-Then, if it's touching, broadcast a message to make the power-up happen!
+Then, if it's touching, broadcast the message

 Select the message you just created.

-Click the flag and wait until the powerup comes along.
+Click the flag and wait until the power-up comes along.

 If it works, great!

 until you get the power-up working the way you like.

-Now, it's your turn.
+Now it's your turn.

 to make it look like a power-up.

-Add a “jump speed” variable.
+Add a jump speed variable.

 Set and change the variable at appropriate times.